YamasakiRhys/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <br/>
 <p>
 Now back to osTicket on the browser, click Continue and fill in the details that you want to use as login and password for the helpdesk system.
 The only caveat is the MySQL database name is osTicket and the username and password must be root and root.
 Before clicking continue on this, go back to the original extracted folder and install HeidiSQL.
 Accept all defaults and when it comes to creating a new session, select new and then login into the sql database with root and root credentials.
 Then right click on Unnamed -> Create new -> Database.
-The name must be exactly osTicket.
+The name must be exactly the same name that you named the MySQL database.
 </p>
 <p>
   <img src="https://i.imgur.com/Lfw0PXJ.png" height="80%" width="80%" alt="heidisql"/>